apache/cloudstack-documentation/source/plugins/vxlan.rst

    •  Multicast
    •  EVPN using BGP

-While Multicast is the easiest to set up, EVPN offers much more control, scalability, and flexibility.
-Therefore, it is chosen in most VXLAN network deployments.
+While Multicast is the easiest to set up VXLAN isolation, EVPN offers much more control, scalability, and flexibility.
+Therefore, it is chosen for most VXLAN network deployments.

 .. warning::
-  Deploying VXLAN, especially with EVPN, requires extensive networking knowledge which isn't covered by this documentation or CloudStack in general.
+  Deploying VXLAN, especially with EVPN, requires extensive networking knowledge, which isn't covered by this documentation or CloudStack in general.
   Make sure to familiarize yourself with VXLAN, BGP and EVPN before attempting to deploy this network technology.

 System Requirements / Networking for VXLAN